Avaiga/taipy-doc/docs/manuals/cli/run.md

 arguments of other libraries or your application's arguments.
 To avoid this confusion, Taipy CLI provides a run command to run your Taipy application, supporting both Taipy supported and unsupported arguments.

-## With Taipy supported arguments
+## With Taipy arguments

-Taipy CLI will parse Taipy supported arguments and pass the rest of the arguments to your Taipy application.
+Taipy CLI will parse internal arguments (interpreted by Taipy) and pass the others to your Taipy application.
-To display the list of Taipy supported arguments, you can run the `taipy help run` command.
+To display the list of available Taipy arguments, you can run the `taipy help run` command.
 Alternatively, you can use the `--help` or `-h` options by running `taipy run --help` or `taipy run -h`.

 ```console